 A trustee of the Gilbert Murray Trust, Dr Horky was a Member of the Council of the Hellenic Society (UK) from 2012-15.
-He is also a member of the Peer Review College of the AHRC and on the Advisory Council for the Institute of Classical Studies in London.
+He is also a member of the Peer Review College of the Arts and Humanities Research Council and on the Advisory Council for the Institute of Classical Studies in London.

 Prof. Horky has written a monograph, Plato and Pythagoreanism (Oxford University Press, 2013; paperback edition, with corrections, 2016), on the importance of mathematical Pythagoreanism for the development of Plato's philosophy.
 He has also recently published an edited volume entitled Cosmos in the Ancient World (Cambridge University Press, 2019), which investigates notions of cosmic order, balance, and symmetry in ancient physics, politics, ethics, poetics, and aesthetics, from Pythagoras to Nonnus.

 1) Pythagorean Philosophy, 250 BCE to 200 CE: An Introduction and Collection of Sources in Translation (Cambridge University Press) is a source book and translation of the philosophical texts and testimonies that constituted Pythagorean philosophy after its dissolution in the mid-4th Century BCE.

 Dr Horky is happy to supervise most areas and periods of Ancient Greek and Roman Philosophy (especially Presocratics, Plato and Platonism, Aristotle and Aristotelianism, and Pythagoreanism).
 He is interested in all topics of relevance to ancient philosophy (especially metaphysics, cosmology, epistemology, political theory, and ethics).

 Current and former Ph.D. students supervised include: